hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `DIDDoc` contains the DID doc for the requesting user.
 If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.

 #### Request Transmission
-The Request message is encoded according to the standards of the Agent Wire Level Protocol, using the provisional endpoint, and key present in the invitation.
-This message is then transmitted to the provisional endpoint.
+The Request message is encoded according to the standards of the Agent Wire Level Protocol, using the `recipient_keys` present in the invitation.

+If the `routing_keys` attribute was present and non-empty in the invitation, each key must be used to wrap the message in a forward request, then encoded according to the Agent Wire Level Protocol.
+This processing is in order of the keys in the list, with the last key in the list being the one for which the `serviceEndpoint` possesses the private key.

+The message is then transmitted to the `serviceEndpoint`.

 We are now in the `requested` state.